LAD/Blog #12: Seneca Falls Declaration of Sentiments

 The democratic principles listed in the beginning of the document, are all men and women are entitled to life, liberty, and the pursuit of happiness.
 Women wanted the right to be able to overthrow the government, and that they should have a say in laws being passed.
 They also complained men took the money they earned and told them to stay at home.
 Also many colleges denied women their education.
 Some notable names that signed it were Elizabeth Cady Stanton, Lucretia Mott, and Edward F. Underhill, Elizabeth Cady Stanton, Harriet Cady Stanton.
 Someone who did not sign it was Susan B. Anthony, which is strange because she was a huge supporter of women's rights.

-Declaration of Sentiments are similar, in that
+The Declaration of Independence and the Declaration of Sentiments are similar, in that each expressed grievances they wanted reformed. |

 Comments